simonEllershaw/Unsupervised_medical_BERT/README.md

 ### Training

 All training code is contained within main.ipynb but with the training call commented out.

-Unfortunately, access to the data is not mine to give if of interest please get in touch and I can forward your request on.
+Unfortunately, access to the data is not mine to give.
+If of interest please get in touch and I can forward your request on.

 ### Inference

-`pip install -r requirements.txt`

 The best trained models are publicly available.

 Download and place in `models` folder

+`pip install -r requirements.txt`

 Run the notebook.
 Simple as that!